 11. Massage: Self-massage can help to curb cravings, lower anxiety rates, and improve your mood.
 The good news is that you don’t need to spend lots of money on a professional massage.
 Something as simple as touching your ear or hand can calm your nerves and hinder cravings.

 12. Exercise: It’s not news that exercise is a quick and inexpensive fix for feeling down in the dumps.
 Even short, light-intensity exercise can help to curb cravings and ease symptoms of withdrawal.
 Next time you are feeling the urge to light up, lace up.
 Exercise will also help with potential weight gain commonly associated with quitting smoking.

 13. Ginseng: To combat cravings try adding about a spoonful of ginseng powder to your juices, cereal, oatmeal, or soup in the morning to help fight off cravings throughout the day.
 If you are already taking a multivitamin, check your bottle and see if you are getting your daily doses of all essential vitamins.

 14. St. John’s Wort: This herb is used to raise your dopamine levels, just as nicotine does, giving you the same happy feeling smokers get from a cigarette.
 Be sure to use this herb under the guidance of a health care professional or herbalist, as there may be side effects.

-15. Licorice: Many people find it difficult to quit smoking because of the oral fixation associated with smoking.
-Chewing on licorice root can help satisfy the oral fixation.
+15. Licorice Root: Many people find it difficult to quit smoking because of the oral fixation associated with smoking.
+Chewing on licorice root (Glycyrrhiza glabra) can help satisfy the oral fixation.
+Here’s where to buy.
 Use this as a temporary fix.
-Using it longer than six weeks can affect potassium and blood pressure levels so check with your doctor.
+NOTE: Using it longer than 2 weeks can affect potassium and blood pressure levels so check with your doctor.
+Not recommended for diabetics.